harshavardhanBOMMALATA/Linear-Regression/README.md

 Throughout the project, various aspects of linear regression are covered — including its real-world use cases, advantages and disadvantages, and how it compares to other predictive models.
 Learners will understand where linear regression performs well, such as when data shows a linear trend, and where it falls short, such as in cases with non-linearity or multiple influencing factors.
 Visualizations such as scatter plots and regression lines are included to show how the model fits the data and how predictions are made.

-This project also explores how linear regression can be interpreted in practical terms, enabling better decision-making and deeper insight into data.
+**This project also explores how linear regression can be interpreted in practical terms, enabling better decision-making and deeper insight into data.
 By the end of the project, learners will have built a complete linear regression model from scratch, understood its real-time applications, visualized how it works with graphs, and gained the knowledge needed to move on to more advanced machine learning algorithms with confidence.
+--**

+---

+### 🛠️ Tools & Technologies Used

+* **📘 Jupyter Notebook** – for writing and executing the code step-by-step with explanations
+* **🐍 Python** – core programming language used for building the logic
+* **📂 CSV Files** – dataset used for training and predictions
+* **📊 pandas** – for reading and handling the dataset
+* **📈 matplotlib** – for visualizing the data and regression line
+* **📐 numpy** – for performing numerical and statistical operations

+---

+## 📘 Project Overview

+**Project Title**: Linear Regression
+**Level**: Beginner to Advance
+**Tool**: Jupyter Notebook
+**Libraries Used**: `pandas`, `numpy`, `matplotlib`, `python3`

+---